Balut has been named among the "worst foods in the world ", but many foreign tourists are curious and want to try it once.

 Balut served with Vietnamese coriander, salt, pepper, lemon and chili.
 Photo: Marko Peek

 Kazuki shared that he had lived in Vietnam for more than 6 years and could eat this dish.
-He explained to his companion that the dish was the embryo of a duck in the process of forming.
+He explained to his companions that the dish was the embryonic part of a duck in the making.
 One of the two guests accompanying Kazuki immediately refused to try it and just wanted to observe how it was eaten.

-Kazuki quickly cracked the duck egg and gently separated the shell, pouring the water inside the egg into a bowl, adding that the water was "delicious and nutritious".
+Kazuki quickly cracked the duck egg and gently split the shell, pouring the water inside the egg into a bowl, adding that the water was "delicious and nutritious".

-As soon as they saw the inside of the egg, the two Japanese tourists expressed their surprise.
+Upon seeing the inside of the egg, the two Japanese tourists expressed surprise.
 The woman refused to eat the egg, looking scared.
 The other female tourist cautiously enjoyed the dish, starting by tasting the liquid inside the egg.

-"The taste is quite similar to the oden hotpot broth in Japan," the girl said.
+"The taste is quite similar to Japanese oden hotpot broth," the girl said.

-After much hesitation and encouragement from Kazuki, the female tourist finally mustered up the courage to take the first bite of the egg.
+After much hesitation and encouragement from Kazuki, the female tourist finally mustered up the courage to take the first bite.
 She said the taste was delicious, in contrast to its somewhat scary appearance.

 Japanese female tourist peels a balut egg by herself.
 Photo cut from clip

-However, when she discovered that the egg was forming a duck beak and feathers, the female tourist could not eat it anymore because she was scared.
+However, when she discovered that the egg was forming a duck beak and feathers, the female tourist could not eat it anymore because of fear.
 Leaving the balut shop, Kazuki continued to lead the two Japanese tourists to experience other street foods in Ho Thi Ky such as grilled cheese skewers, stuffed snails, grilled octopus, and banh xeo.

 This dish is popular in Vietnam and the Philippines.
 In Vietnam, it is often eaten for breakfast and snacks.
-People often eat it with porridge, or add it to hot pot to sweeten the broth.
-In the Philippines, balut is considered a miracle drug that helps strengthen virility, and is often combined with a cold glass of beer.
+People often eat it with porridge or add it to hot pot to sweeten the broth.
+In the Philippines, balut is considered a miracle drug to help strengthen the virility, often combined with a glass of cold beer.
 The dish is served with chili, garlic, vinegar, salt, lime juice, pepper and mint leaves.

 Bich Phuong (Source: kiki.jp)